onwuegbuchulem/XplainableAI/README.md

-# XplainableAI Binary Generation Project
+# Enabling Obfuscation Detection in Binary Software Using Xplainable AI

 ## Overview

 Welcome to the XplainableAI Binary Generation Project!
-This project focuses on generating sets of binaries using GCC versions 8,9 and 10 and optimization levels of 0, 1, 2 and 3.
+This project focuses on generating sets of binaries using GCC versions 8, 9, and 10 and optimization levels of 0, 1, 2, and 3.
 These binaries are used to enable obfuscation detection in binary software through Explainable AI (XAI).
 The source code for these binaries comes from dummy C files sourced from various tutorial repositories.
+This is the binary dataset generation stage of the research.

 ## Project Goals